Maat-ka-Ra Hatshepsut

 The western wall shows a nearly identical scene (77.5x107 cm, 53.5 cm above the pavement of the niche) like the eastern wall, again the scene has been partly destroyed.

 The western niche shows on its southern wall again an enthroned Hatshepsut (75x114.5 cm) in front of a table with offerings.
-Oppsite to her the Iunmutef-priest is depicted performing the rites.
+Opposite to her the Iunmutef-priest is depicted performing the rites.
 The figure of the queen is completely destroyed, her throne has survived.
 The figure of the Iunmutef-priest was destroyed and restored in antiquity.

 The west (rear) wall showed (a destroyed figure of) Hatshepsut (77.5x55 cm) who was presented to Amun-Ra by Ra-Horakhty who is also protecting her.
 The scene mirrors the scene on the rear wall of the southern niche.